 , said the firm's Iranian clients with immigration cases have had their immigration interviews cancelled, after waiting long periods of time – some of them years – and with no end in sight, as rescheduling has been discontinued for now.

 "Iranian cases have been waiting 1.5 to 2 years in an 'administrative processing' stage," Kurbatova said.
 "Some finally had their interviews, some were waiting to be scheduled.
 Now all cancelled and nothing definite for rescheduling."

 Kurbatova is of Russian descent and her partner Smith is of Iranian descent.
 They handle a lot of immigrant cases and have first-hand seen the results that fear-mongering has had in these communities.

 "It's affecting regular people in ways it shouldn't be," Kurbatova said.
 "They're just people who have nothing to do with politics."

-The speakers and attendees at the protest focused strongly around the ongoing travel ban affecting Iranians and on the recent issue at the U.S.-Canada border
+The speakers and attendees at the protest focused on the ongoing travel ban affecting Iranians and the recent issue at the U.S.-Canada border

 , where around 200 Iranian-Americans were detained for hours, harassed and questioned, before being allowed passage back to their homes in America.

 "Iranian-American communities are being unfairly targeted," Lanza said.
 "It's terrifying the fact that this can just happen at any moment.
 They're just as American as anyone else; they are just as human as anyone else.

 Congressman Darren Soto, representing Florida U.S. District 9, said he could not be at the event, but sent district director Sheyla Asencios, who spoke for Soto.